Azure/bicep-registry-modules/avm/res/managed-services/registration-definition/README.md

 > - Only security and bug fixes are being handled by the AVM core team at present.
 > - If interested in becoming the module owner of this orphaned module (must be Microsoft FTE), please look for the related "orphaned module" GitHub issue [here](https://aka.ms/AVM/OrphanedModules)!

-This module deploys a `Registration Definition` and a `Registration Assignment` (often referred to as 'Lighthouse' or 'resource delegation') on subscription or resource group scopes.
+This module deploys a `Registration Definition` and a `Registration Assignment` (often referred to as 'Lighthouse' or 'resource delegation') on a subscription or resource group scope.
 This type of delegation is very similar to role assignments but here the principal that is assigned a role is in a remote/managing Azure Active Directory tenant.
 The templates are run towards the tenant where the Azure resources you want to delegate access to are, providing 'authorizations' (aka. access delegation) to principals in a remote/managing tenant.

 ## Navigation